research-software-directory/research-software-directory/README.md

 If the day is unknown, use `mm yyyy`, eg `05 2014` for May 2014.

 ### Types of output
-Below is a list of types, with a short description.
+Below is a list of output we would like to keep track of, with a short description.
-These types correspond to the `Item Type` in Zotero, please do not use any of the other types available.
+Pick the one that best describes your output, and fill out the metadata required.
+By default Zotero shows a much larger list of metadata, please fill out the others entries as good as possible.

 If you have an item that doesn't fit, please [open an issue in this GitHub repository](https://github.com/NLeSC/rsd-instruction/issues/new) and we'll figure it out & update this document.

 #### Papers
 These are peer reviewed papers, and typically have a DOI already.
 If you do not have a DOI yet, for instance, when the paper is under submission or in preparation, add it as a [Manuscript](#manuscript) first.
 Once you have a DOI, add the paper as `Journal Article` or `Conference Paper` and remove the manuscript entry.
-Depending on the domain, there may be differences between the two categories, please chose the one most representative for your paper.
+Depending on the domain, there may be differences between the two categories, please choose the one most representative for your paper.

 #### Software
 For software, there are two separate cases: